starrpatty28/techtonica-assignments/IndependentDailyWork/Assessment11/README.md

 _A **Linked List** is a **linear data structure**, in which the elements are not stored at contiguous memory locations.
 In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list._

 _The advantage of a **Linked List** are they can grow and shrink during run time.
 Insertion and Deletion Operations are Easier.
 Efficient Memory Utilization ,i.e no need to pre-allocate memory.
-Faster Access time,can be expanded in constant time without memory overhead._
+Faster Access time,can be expanded in constant time without memory overhead.
+The runtime for a Linked List average is O(n) for (Acess and Search)_

 ![Linked List](./images/linkedList.png)

+## Hash Table